 Horizontal pumps are more widely used as it is easy to maintain.
 In this type, a shaft is a horizontal plane.
-The impeller can be overhung or between bearing type.
+The impeller can be overhung or between bearing types.
 The image shows both types.

 Number of Suctions

 Don’t get confused with the name, even in the double suction pump; you have single suction and discharge flange.
-It is the design of impeller and casing that are different.
+It is the design of the impeller and casing that are different.

 Depending on Impeller Position

 Overhung – In this type of pump, the impeller is supported through a single bearing.
 The impeller is attached at the end of the shaft.
 This design facilitates both horizontal and vertical installation of the pump.